Conservative caucus likely expands in Missouri Senate after GOP primary wins

 Two other conservative caucus members who ran for Congress — Rick Brattin and Mike Moon — fell short and will continue to serve in the state Senate.

-State Sen. Mike Cierpiot also held onto his seat, scoring less than half the vote but still prevailing over a pair of candidates who ran to his right in the Jackson County district.
+Sen. Mike Cierpiot also held on to his seat, scoring less than half the vote but still prevailing over a pair of candidates who ran to his right in the Jackson County district.

 Cierpiot garnered 9,083 votes.
 His two opponents combined got 9,099 votes.